westurner/dotfiles/docs/tools.rst

 Virtualenv sets the shell environment variable $VIRTUAL_ENV when active.

-Paths within a virtualenv are more-or-less :ref:`FSH
-<filesystem_hierarchy_standard>` standard paths, making
-virtualenv structure very useful for building chroot and container overlays.
+Paths within a virtualenv are more-or-less :ref:`FHS <fhs>` standard paths, which makes virtualenv structure very useful for building chroot and container overlays.